rohanp2051/nix-darwin-custom-icons/README.md

 # nix-darwin-custom-icons

 Set custom icons for your applications!
-A module for [nix-darwin](https://daiderd.com/nix-darwin/)
+A module for [nix-darwin](https://daiderd.com/nix-darwin/).
+Gives more verbose errors than original

 ## Usage